-Dr. Galante is originally from São Paulo, Brazil, where she worked as an English as a foreign language teacher, drama educator, curriculum designer, and pedagogical coordinator for many years.
-Dr. Galante completed her graduate studies in Ontario, Canada, where she also taught English for academic purposes and language instruction for immigrants at the college level.
-Prior to joining McGill University, she held positions in Language Education and Applied Linguistics at Concordia University, University of Toronto, York University and Brock University.
+Dr. Galante has an extensive career as an English as a second/foreign language teacher, drama educator, curriculum designer, teacher trainer, pedagogical coordinator, and language researcher.
+Prior to joining McGill University, she held positions in Language Education and Applied Linguistics at Concordia University (tenure track), University of Toronto, York University and Brock University.
 A plurilingual herself, Dr. Galante speaks Brazilian Portuguese, English and Spanish, and a little Italian.
-She is also a language learner and is currently taking French language courses.
+She is also a language learner and is currently studying French.

 Dr. Galante’s research interests are rooted in social justice, inclusive education and critical sociolinguistics.
 She is also interested in working with linguistically and culturally minoritized student populations and communities (e.g., immigrants, people in situation of refuge, international students, minority groups).
 Her work primarily takes place in schools, higher education (e.g., universities, Cégeps), NGOs, and in the classroom.